There are many quick and easy tips for making your home a summer haven

-If something doesn’t seem right with your air conditioning, check to see that all air vents are open and free of obstructions – such as rugs, furniture, and frames.
+If the property has a ducted system, check to see that all air vents are open and free of obstructions – such as rugs, furniture and frames.
 If your vents are covered up, your air conditioning could have a difficult time performing its important task.

-If it still doesn’t seem to be working properly, call your property manager as soon as possible to ensure it’s all fixed up for when you need it most.
+Calling your property manager could be the best move.
+By calling them as soon as possible, you can ensure it’s all fixed up for when you need it most.

 Remove dust from fans